UgurUysal86/MLS4MIL/Image Classification/README.md

 - **Training on CPU is not recommended, unless you have a time machine...**

 ### Results
-**Test accuracy: 0.9333** after 20 epochs.
+**Validation accuracy: 0.9333** after 20 epochs.
 Training took 519 minutes on [Nvidia Geforce RTX 2060](https://www.nvidia.com/en-us/geforce/graphics-cards/rtx-2060/).

 Validation accuracy of Level1 (after 10 Epochs): 0.7143